Is Fort Lauderdale safe to visit? A comprehensive safety guide

 Is Fort Lauderdale safe to travel alone

-Solo travelers don’t experience greater safety threats than those traveling with a group in Lauderdale.
-Although 62% of women feel safe walking alone at night in the United States, based on the Bounce Women Travel Safety Index, you’ll still want to use extra caution when wandering through the city after dark, especially for solo female travelers.
+Solo travelers don’t experience greater safety threats than those traveling with a group in Fort Lauderdale.
+Although 62% of women feel safe walking alone at night in the United States, based on the Bounce Women Travel Safety Index, you’ll still want to use caution when wandering through the city after dark, especially for solo female travelers.

 Fort Lauderdale features world-class amenities in walkable areas and is easy to get around, so you don’t have to worry about getting lost.
 Fort Lauderdale Beach, Lauderdale-by-the-Sea, and Las Olas are the main parts of the town and see very little crime.
-Although they have a low crime rate, you should still watch out for pickpockets, who tend to linger around crowded tourist areas.

 Safest neighborhoods in Fort Lauderdale